JuliaInterop/CxxWrap.jl/README.md

 * Use `Ref(CxxPtr(x))` for pointer or reference to pointer
 * Use `CxxPtr{MyData}(C_NULL)` instead of `nullptr(MyData)`
 * Defining a C++ supertype in C++ must now be done using the `jlcxx::julia_base_type<T>()` function instead of `jlcxx::julia_type<T>()`

+## Breaking changes in v0.10
+* Requires Julia 1.3 for the use of JLL packages
+* Reorganized integer types so the fixed-size types always map to built-in Julia types